hydrobeam/website/content/tech/emacs_setup.md

 Look no further!
 [Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience overall.
 Doom is a purposely light layer over Emacs that emphasizes performance and startup time, without sacrificing extensibility.
 It lets you configure Emacs any way you like while providing sane defaults and convenience.
-Through Emacs' amazing packages like `Magit`, `Org` and `lsp-mode`, you can really make the most of your editor!
+Through Emacs' amazing packages like `Magit`, `Org` and language server integration, you can make the most of your editor.

 The purpose of this post is to give you an intro to Doom/Emacs and offer an overview of some of its features.